macoscope/GrandCentralBoard/TUTORIAL.md

 	// 3.
 Set associated type of
     typealias ResultType = Result<Image>

 	// 4.
-This two properties are mandatory for any source. let interval: NSTimeInterval
+These two properties are mandatory for any source. let interval: NSTimeInterval
     let sourceType: SourceType = .Momentary